Skip to Main Content

 Introduction

-The Administration of Justice program at CR offers Associate of Science degrees in Administration of Justice and Corrections, with certificates offered in Administration of Justice, Basic Law Enforcement, Corrections, and Federal and State Wildland Fire Fighter Programs.
-Within the Department of Administration Justice, the classes are designed to provide opportunities for students seeking careers in the criminal justice system, including law enforcement, courts, fire fighting, and corrections.
+The Administration of Justice program at CR offers Associate of Science (A.S.) degrees in Administration of Justice for Transfer and Police Science and a certificate of achievement in Basic Law Enforcement.
+Within the Department of Administration of Justice, classes are designed to provide opportunities for students seeking careers in the criminal justice system, including law enforcement, the court system, and corrections facilities.
 The library supports students in these programs by providing selected resources.

 Administration of Justice Classes